Capitol View, Atlanta: Urban renewal

-In the late 1990s, Stewart Avenue was renamed Metropolitan Parkway in an effort to shake the street's unfortunate reputation as a haven of crime and prostitution.
-Since then Dill Ave restored the area have helped to increase property values and reduce crime.
-The approval of a Tax-allocation district for Metropolitan Parkway (although it does not include the Capitol View area) should help to revitalize a long-neglected business corridor.
-The redevelopment of the nearby Fort McPherson into a mixed use development/movie studio in the future will provide employment opportunities for existing and new residents.
+In the late 1990s, Stewart Avenue was renamed Metropolitan Parkway in an effort to shake the street's reputation as a haven of crime and prostitution.
+Since then, restoration of the area has helped to increase property values and reduce crime.
+The approval of a tax-allocation district for Metropolitan Parkway (although it does not include the Capitol View area) is predicted to help to revitalize a long-neglected business corridor.
+The redevelopment of the nearby Fort McPherson into a mixed-use development/movie studio in the future will provide employment opportunities.
 MARTA is also in the process of transitioning the Oakland City MARTA station into a transit-oriented development by converting existing parking lots into condos, apartments, and storefronts.

 With the 2014 construction of the Beltline, the rising trend toward city living, and the new Metropolitan Branch library, Capitol View is seemingly on track for full revitalization like many other in-town Atlanta neighborhoods on the eastside.